-Up at the crack of dawn, the fisherman of the Taylor Maid head out from the shore of Lake Erie to make the fresh catch of the day.
+Up at the crack of dawn, the fishermen of the Taylor Maid head out from the shore of Lake Erie to make the fresh catch of the day.
 The catch they are after – yellow perch and pickerel.

 The process starts with deciding where to set their nets in the lake to get the optimal catch.
 Fishermen have many ways to figure out the prime spot to set their nets.
 They use graphs, navigational instruments, depth sounders, weather forecast, and many other techniques that are passed down from generation to generation.

 Once the boat and crew are at their prime fishing spot, they begin the process of setting their nets.
 One of the crew members stands at the back of the boat with a tray of nets and quickly uncoils the tray out of the back of the boat.
 The captain must make sure he drives as straight as possible, as nets are set in a grid-like format.
 Many other boats may be setting near the “sweet spot”, so they have to make sure the lines don’t get crossed!

 Fishermen set various sizes of webbing to catch different sizes of fish.
 As the perch and pickerel chase their meal of smelt toward the net, the smaller smelt easily swim through, leaving the larger perch and pickerel to be caught in the web.

 The boat heads back to the harbour where the crew weighs the days catch into 100 pound tubs.
 Once their catch is weighed and recorded, the fish are dumped into bigger totes that hold more than 1000 pounds and transported off to the processing plant.